haqq-network/haqq-wallet/docs/developer-mode.md

 Debug WebView contents on iOS simulator or device using Safari Developer Toolkit:

-1. Enable developer mode.
+1. Enable developer mode in Haqq Wallet.
 2. Open `Safari Preferences > Advanced tab > enable "Show Develop menu in menu bar"`.
-3. Start app with React Native WebView in iOS simulator or device.
+3. Start Haqq Wallet and open any page with Web3 Browser in iOS simulator or device.
 4. Navigate to `Safari > Develop > [device name] > [app name] > [url - title]`.
 5. Debug WebView contents as on web.